 automatically generated for the 3 most popular UNIX shell families (bash/sh, csh/tcsh, and zsh).
 Please make sure that whatever file(s) you copy these credentials into can not be read by other users (eg.

 Note: Each Access Key and Secret Key are specific to a particular object store, so if you are accessing multiple object stores you may want to write the credentials for each to separate files and then

 Lab Groups allow a group of users to share data while avoiding the need for complex ACLs by maintaining group ownership.
-Each user in a Lab Group has read and write access to the buckets owned by the Lab Group.
+Designated Lab Group managers can grant granular access (read, write, full control, manager) to buckets owned by the Lab Group.
 All objects owned by a Lab Group count against the group quota.
 Lab Groups can be navigated using the menu with username in the top right corner of the page.
 Note: this will only appear if you are a member of at least one Lab Group.
 At this point, you can browse the Object Store as the Lab Group and obtain your unique Access Key and Secret Key pair using the instructions above.
-To switch to another Lab Group or your own buckets, simply click the menu and select another user or group.
+To switch to another Lab Group or back to your own buckets, click the menu again and select another user or group.

-Lab Groups have two different types of membership, Managers and Members.
-The primary difference in roles is that Managers can add or remove users while Members cannot.
+Lab Groups have many different levels of membership: Managers, FULL_CONTROL, READ/WRITE, and READ.
+Managers can add or remove Lab Group Members while every other access level cannot.
 If you hold the Manager role in a Lab Group, you can add and remove users using the Manage LabGroups page, which is available under the Manage menu at the top of the page.
 After selecting a Lab Group, you can add users by typing their username into the search field and selecting a membership role.

-To request a Lab Group for your project, please contact email@example.com
+To request a Lab Group for your project, please contact "staff [at] umiacs.umd.edu"